Chicago Real Estate Market Trends, Data, Statistics

 Illinois Association of Realtors Monthly Sales Data (Chicago PMSA)

-The graph shows that home sales in the Chicago area have strongly rebounded over the last 4 years.
-In fact, April sales reached the highest level in 7 years – much better than for the city of Chicago alone.
+The graph shows that home sales in the Chicago area have strongly rebounded over the last 3 years.
+In fact, October sales reached the highest level in the 8 years that we have been tracking this metric – much better than for the city of Chicago alone.

 Chicago Association of Realtors Quarterly Unit Sales for Chicago

 CAR tracks quarterly residential units sold for the city of Chicago.
-The graph below shows single family homes plus condominiums sold from the first quarter of 1992 through the third quarter of 2012.
+The graph below shows single family homes plus condominiums sold from the first quarter of 1992 through the second quarter of 2013.
 In order to smooth out the seasonal patterns the graph also displays a rolling 4 quarter moving average of the data.

 While the first half of 2010 had a significant impact from the homebuyer tax credit the vacuum left behind caused sales to decline in the second half of the year.
-The market did not begin to return to normal until some time in 2011 and it has been on a tear during 2012.
-However, sales have a long way to go to catch up to the bubble peak and in the third quarter of 2012 they were about where they were in the third quarter of 1998.
+The market did not begin to return to normal until some time in 2011 and it has been on a tear ever since.
+In fact, looking back over the last 21 years there have only been 5 years with higher sales volume than 2013.
 And you know what?
-Look at that employment graph below and you will see that employment is about where it was 14 years ago.
+Look at that employment graph below and you will see that employment is about where it was in 2006 at the bubble peak.
+Not sure what to make of that because the outlook back then was certainly more optimistic than it is now.

 It’s also interesting to note that Chicago home sales peaked in the last half of 2005 but prices didn’t peak until October, 2006.
 This reinforces the idea that unit sales are a leading indicator of home prices.